NEW Marriage Process - Alabama Act 2019-340

 Please note: The form should be printed on 8.5 x 11 inch white or light paper, front side only, as actual size, not fit to page or another modified size.

-After the form is completed and notarized, the parties will submit the form and $74.00 filing fee (in person) with 30 calendar days to the Probate Office in Double Springs for recording.
+After the form is completed and notarized by an Alabama notary, the parties will submit the form and $74.00 filing fee (in person) with 30 calendar days to the Probate Office in Double Springs for recording.
 The 30-day period for recording the document in Probate Court commences when the last party executes the document.
 The form must be legible and all requested information must be provided.
 Incomplete forms or forms containing white-out or other corrective marks will not be accepted.
 It is the responsibility of the parties to ensure the accuracy of the information provided.
 The fee of $74.00 includes one certified copy.
 You must bring your certificate and payment (money order or cashier’s check made payable to the judge of Probate) or pay with cash or credit or debit card, in person.
 NO business or personal checks are accepted.

 Notary services for the form will not be provided by the Probate Office